EndPointCorp/end-point-blog/2017/10/23/using-tailnmail-after-hours.html.md

 and sends out an email if matches are found.
 It is frequently used to watch over Postgres logs so you can receive an automatic email alert when Bad Things start happening to your database.
-The questioner wanted to know if it was possible for tail_n_mail to change its behavior based on the time of day — would it be able to do things differently outside of “business hours”?
-Although tail_n_mail cannot do so directly, a simple solution is to use alternate configuration files — which get swapped by cron — and the `INHERIT` keyword.
+The questioner wanted to know if it was possible for tail_n_mail to change its behavior based on the time of day—​would it be able to do things differently outside of “business hours”?
+Although tail_n_mail cannot do so directly, a simple solution is to use alternate configuration files—​which get swapped by cron—​and the `INHERIT` keyword.

 To demonstrate the solution, let’s spin up a Postgres 10 instance, route the logs to syslog, setup tail_n_mail, and then create separate configuration files for different times of the week.